ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="bstr"></a>bstr

 Extracts the content of the underlying variant and returns it as a CBSTR.
-Same as ToBStr.

 ```
 FUNCTION bstr () AS CBSTR